Facebook To Hire 1,000 UK Staff | Silicon UK Tech News

-London engineering centre will see increase in workforce as Facebook seeks growth in post Brexit UK
+London engineering centre will see significant increase in workforce, as Facebook seeks growth in post Brexit United Kingdom

 Facebook is to ramp up its UK operations with the news that it will hire 1,000 people in London in 2020.